 The Nielsen Norman Group provides an elucidatory example of the dangers of homepage carousels: they ran a usability study to find out whether a user could find an offer located on a rotating carousel on Siemens homepage, at the top of the page and in 98 point font.
 The result?
 The user failed to find the offer, even after extensive scrutiny.
 You can read more about the test and its obvious conclusions in the original blog post, but it’s clear that oftentimes rotating carousels are not doing their job.

-Alternatives to rotating carousels
+Alternatives to carousel websites

 Given that carousels are not providing the user experience they should, it’s time to find some viable, usable alternatives that support both business and user goals.
 There are several practical alternatives that can be easily prototyped with a prototyping tool such as Justinmind and tested before roll-out.